PREP Entry-Exit Surveys

 In order to conduct the surveys, you will need permission from the organization that is hosting the EBP, and you may also need to allow parents to opt their children out of the survey.

-When introducing the tool, be sure to let administrators know that this tool and protocol have gone through rigorous review processes by Cornell University's Institutional Review Board.
-This board has high standards for protecting the privacy, rights, and welfare of participants in research and evaluation projects, and they have approved this tool and protocol.
+When introducing the survey, be sure to let administrators know that this survey and protocol have gone through rigorous review processes by Cornell University's Institutional Review Board.
+This board has high standards for protecting the privacy, rights, and welfare of participants in research and evaluation projects, and they have approved this survey and protocol.

 You may wish to emphasize: